 At St. Martin’s, a wedding is the sacred rite of marriage.
 In the Episcopal Church, it is also a sacrament — the Sacrament of Holy Matrimony — and so the church requires that at least one of the parties be a baptized Christian, that at least two witnesses attest the ceremony, and that the marriage conforms to the laws of the state and the canons of the church.

-When a couple wishes to be married at St. Martin’s Episcopal Church, the first step is to schedule the date and time desired are open.
+When a couple wishes to be married at St. Martin’s Episcopal Church, the first step is to check if the date and time desired are open.
 Please contact the Parish Administrator, Pam Melton at firstname.lastname@example.org or (404) 228-0752.

-Couples to be married here typically attend a Premarital Workshop offered by the Care and Counseling Center of Georgia (404) 636-1457 and hosted by the Cathedral of St. Philip.
 Meetings with a member of the clergy for three sessions of premarital counseling are expected.
 Scheduling will be determined on times agreeable with both the couple and the clergy.
 If either party has been divorced, permission from the Bishop of Atlanta must be obtained before the couple can wed.

 St. Martin’s has guidelines for wedding music, church fees, and honoraria.
-For details, ask the parish administrator at email@example.com or (404) 228-0752 with any questions or concerns.
+For details, check with the parish administrator, Pam Melton at firstname.lastname@example.org or (404) 228-0752 with any questions or concerns.

 St. Martin’s conducts the traditional Episcopal Burial Office for funerals and memorial services.
 This Easter liturgy celebrates Christ’s victory over death.
 Its central theme is of Christian joy in the midst of death and loss, bearing witness to the living of the faith and hope of the Christian community.

 When a death occurs or is imminent among St. Martin’s membership, the parish clergy should be notified right away.
 A priest will want to join family and friends to offer comfort, guidance, and prayers and to consult on plans for the service and burial.
 The priests are available 24 hours a day — don’t hesitate to call at any hour in such a situation.
 They can be reached during office hours (8:30 a.m. – 4:30 p.m., Monday - Friday) on their office phones, and anytime in an emergency.
-Their direct phone numbers are published in the bulletin and in the Parish Guide (though not on this website).
+Their direct phone numbers are published in the Parish Guide (though not on this website).